artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

 * https://dev.mysql.com/doc/refman/8.0/en/gone-away.html

-It may be helpful to increase the level of verbosity in the MySQL logs to see if more detailss are available.
+It may be helpful to increase the level of verbosity in the MySQL logs to see if more details are available.
 From the MySQL documentation:

-  You can get more information about the lost connections by starting mysqld with the ``--log-warnings=2`` option.
+  You can get more information about the lost connections by starting MySQL with the ``--log-warnings=2`` option.
 This logs some of the disconnected errors in the ``hostname.err`` file.
 See Section 5.4.2, "The Error Log":